crmrajat/chatingale/README.md

 npm run build
 ```

-Copy the build folder created inside the Client and paste it inside the Server directory
+Copy the build folder from the Client and paste it inside the Server directory
 ```
 Server
   |__ build ⬅️